jcraigk/ruby_nano_rpc/README.md

 ## Usage

 There are two ways to use this gem.
-You can make direct calls to the RPC client or use proxy objects.
+You can make direct calls to the RPC client or use the provided proxy objects.

-In either case, the client must first be configured to talk to your RaiBlocks node.
+In either case, the client should first be configured to connect to a RaiBlocks node.
 If you do not specify host or port before using the client, then `localhost:7076` will be used by default.

 ```ruby
   RaiblocksRpc::Client.host = 'localhost'